-From June to September, we'll be conducting some visitor research.
+From June to September, we conducted some visitor research.
 The results will help us develop an in-depth understanding of the motivations of different types of visitors, including those who live locally and visit the forests, and what makes an amazing visitor experience for them, so we can cater more specifically for visitors; in a way that also enables capercaillie and other wildlife to thrive.

-The results of the research will be available in October and published on this page for everyone to use, and explored in detail with the business community
+The results of the research will be published on this page in December for everyone to use and explored in detail with the business community

 Events and activities